 The term aromatherapy combines aroma and therapy, indicating therapeutic benefits using fragrance.
 This is still the heart of aromatherapy, but essential oil use has expanded in many ways and toward many uses.
 The main categories of uses are3:

 Inhalation is the oldest form of essential oil use and it is also arguably the safest.
 Oils diffused throughout a room are relatively safe for most people in most cases due to the high level of dilution.
 It can also be beneficial to breathe in the steam directly, inhale it right from the bottle, or from a few drops on a cloth.
-This carries the volatile oil directly into your respiratory system and mucous membranes, dispersed
+This carries the volatile oil directly into your respiratory system and mucous membranes, dispersed throughout the steam or air molecules.

 Topical use is a step further than traditional inhalation-based aromatherapy – though still familiar in the context of massage therapy – which often uses fragrant oils for massage applications.